Print-On-Demand explained: How to sell custom products!

 2) Create some designs to print on them

 If you're an artist or a creative person you probably have thought about this already.
-One of the biggest advantages of print-on-demand is the ability to sell as many different designs as you want.
+One of the most significant advantages of print-on-demand is the ability to sell as many different designs as you want.
 As I mentioned at the beginning, bulk printing is no longer needed.

 Whether you create your designs yourself, or you buy them from someone, make sure you offer something original and unique.
 Avoid using prints that you find online because you may be violating someone's copyright.